lmbek/NineNineFive/README.md

 If you have any name suggestions for the project, please let me know by leaving an issue or sending me a message on LinkedIn.

 ## About me
 Software Architect from Denmark living in Grenaa.
-Im the CEO of Beksoft ApS, a software development startup that focuses on webbased technology.
-We make products on terms of software and also do IT Consultancy Services. <br> I want to contribute to other peoples project and im even willing to help for free on occasions, please let me know if you need assistance.
+Im the CEO of Beksoft ApS a company that focuses on Software Architecture and full scale software development from requirement specification to implementation, testing, releasing and maintaining.
+We mostly focus on webbased technology, native technology, cross platform and cloud services.

 ## Specialities
 I prefer developing in Go because of it's simplicity and good scaling.
 It's a good general programming language, that can be used in many different domains. <br>